 Rationalized, geometrical approach to the perception and description of form.
 Selected examples of architectural form are first rigorously analyzed to rederive their constructional logic and then are "built" as detailed electronic models.
 Students explore the potential of digital design technologies as instruments to achieve vivid, authentic, holistic simulations of architectural reality, appropriate to the testing of architectural ideas.
 Taught in a modified studio format.
-Prerequisites: INTA 220
+Prerequisites: INTA 220.

+INTA 299 Practical Training

-INTA 299Practical Training (for Diploma students only)(0 crs)Diploma students are required to undergo 8- weeks of professional training inInterior Architecture with a qualified firm.
+Diploma students are required to undergo 8- weeks of professional training in Interior Architecture with a gualified firm.